compulim/autohotkey-boss-fs-1-wl/README.md

 ## Functionality

-All functions assume the BOSS FS-1-WL Wireless Footswitch is in its default configuration (left pedal is CC 80, middle pedal is CC 81, right pedal is CC 82).
-And the device has MIDI device ID of `0`.
+All functions assume the BOSS FS-1-WL Wireless Footswitch is in its default configuration:

+- Left pedal is `CC 80`
+- Middle pedal is `CC 81`
+- Right pedal is `CC 82`
+- The device has MIDI device ID of `0` in Windows

 ### Task switching